abenoov/uppercase_task/README.md

 Email: mukhtaraben@gmail.com

-Total time spent 5-6 hours (with bonus tasks)
+Total time spent 5-6 hours (with bonus tasks, except responsive design)

 ## How to run the project locally